Raedin24/School/L400/Sem 2/DCIT 418/Lecture 5.md

 2. Pseudo-random number generator
 *Single Key*
 1. Block cipher symmetric encryption - Message is divided into equal blocks, which are then encrypted individually. eg. DES, Triple DES, AES
-2. Stream cipher symmetric encryption
+2. Stream cipher symmetric encryption  - The bitstream is what is encrypted, not the raw message/packet
 3. Message authentication code
 *Two-Key*
 1. Asymmetric encryption